BarryLhm/tcm/README.md

 ### Warnings & Notices

 - **NO** user namespace support !!!

-This means you **CANNOT** have isolated `root` permission in containers, `root` in containers **FULLY** equals to `root` in host system with selinux etc. escalation Use at your **OWN RISK** !!!
+This means you **CANNOT** have isolated `root` permission in containers,

+`root` in containers **FULLY** equals to `root` in host system with selinux etc. escalation

+Use at your **OWN RISK** !!!

 - **NO** pid namespace support !!

-This means processes in containers (espacially those running as `root`) can interact with processes on your host system (including **KILL** and debugging), init and service managers are mostly **UNSUPPORTED** (and may have **MAJOR INTERFERENCE** with the host system which may need a reboot to recover)
+This means processes in containers (espacially those running as `root`) can interact with processes on your host system (including **KILL** and debugging),

+init and service managers are mostly **UNSUPPORTED** (and may have **MAJOR INTERFERENCE** with the host system which may need a reboot to recover)

 ### Usage (may not up to date, read the code!)
-- `spawn` CONTAINER_NAME [PROG [ARGS ...]]
+- `run` CONTAINER_NAME [PROG [ARGS ...]]

-put a container in `started` and `running` state by separating mount namespace, mount filesystems, creating cgroup, attaching the script itself to it, and executing specified program when PROG is not specified, print environment variables (as `env`'s behavior) it's currently not allowed to spawn a CONTAINER when it's in `started` state (an `attach` script will be added later )
+put a container in `running` state by separating mount namespace, mount filesystems, attaching to the container cgroup, and executing specified program

+when PROG is not specified, print environment variables (as `env`'s behavior)

+after all programs in the container exited, the `running` state will become 0

 - `kill` CONTAINER_NAME
-kick a container out of `running` and then `started` state by using cgroup kill controller and removing the cgroup
+kill all process that belong to the container using cgroup kill controller

+(turn off container's `running` state)

+- `status` CONTAINER_NAME
+get overall status about the container